 --config-name classifier-recipe command line option.

 We will start by training one of the smaller classifier models,

 timm:gernet_m (See also the list of all classifier models currently supported by LEIP Recipes).
 We will pass the backbone with the

 open-images-10-classes dataset is already set as the default in the classifier-recipe.
 Use the following command to start the training process:

 # Example training command for timm:gernet_m, with the default classifier dataset: # af --config-name classifier-recipe model.module.backbone="timm:gernet_m" # # The above command will by default store a checkpoint in a time-stamped directory: # /latentai/artifacts/train/<timestamp>_task_leip_classifier/<checkpoint file> # # For this tutorial, we will pass a hard-coded checkpopint filename to simplify # locating the checkpoint in the later steps.
 We can do this by passing the # callbacks.checkpoint.filename command line option # Use the following to train the timm:gernet_m backbone classifier: af --config-name classifier-recipe model.module.backbone="timm:gernet_m" \ callbacks.checkpoint.filename=/latentai/checkpoint/timm_gernet_m \ command=train # The checkpoint file will be the callback above with ".ckpt" added. # Set an env variable to simplify the following steps: export CHECKPOINT=/latentai/checkpoint/timm_gernet_m.ckpt

 Evaluate the Model

-Now that the model has been trained, you can evaluate the model from the checkpoint by passing the checkpoint path:
+You can evaluate the trained model from the checkpoint by passing the checkpoint path:

 af --config-name classifier-recipe \ model.module.backbone=timm:gernet_m \ +checkpoint=$CHECKPOINT command=evaluate